 Single Scull Overview

 Sykes single sculls are known for design innovation and product quality.
-Targeting performance and responsiveness, we have been perfecting our single scull range since 1966.

 Single Scull Options